SOSANE/agriculture-product-tracking-chain/README.md

 ### 2. Contract Setup
 1. **Create a [MetaMask](https://portfolio.metamask.io/)** wallet if you do not own one.
 2. **Download the [Metamask's browser extension](https://metamask.io/download)** and connect your wallet.
-3. Run the following lines in project folder :
+3. Run the following lines in project folder:
 ```bash
 cd ./agrichain-smartcontract
 npm install